koenvervloesem/hermes-audio-server/README.md

 If you find Hermes Audio Server interesting, also have a look at the following projects:

 *   [Rhasspy](https://rhasspy.readthedocs.io): An offline, multilingual voice assistant toolkit that works with [Home Assistant](https://www.home-assistant.io) and is completely open source.
+*   [Snips Led Control](https://github.com/Psychokiller1888/snipsLedControl): An easy way to control the leds of your Snips-compatible device, with led patterns when the hotword is detected, the device is listening, speaking, idle, ...
 *   [Matrix-Voice-ESP32-MQTT-Audio-Streamer](https://github.com/Romkabouter/Matrix-Voice-ESP32-MQTT-Audio-Streamer): The equivalent of Hermes Audio Server for a Matrix Voice ESP32 board, including LED control and OTA updates.
 *   [OpenSnips](https://github.com/syntithenai/opensnips): A collection of open source projects related to the Snips voice platform.